adorjan88/-Software-Techniques/README.md

 This repository consists of small projects I created when I was learning new concepts in Java, Android Studio, and so on.

-The main purpose of this repository is archiving code.
+The main purpose of this repository is archiving code, and testing new features of certain programming languages.